rohailamalik/matlab-simulink-mcp/README.md

     uv sync
     ```

-    Without uv, first download a Python version manually, then run:
+    If not using uv, first download the required Python version manually, then run:

     ```bash
     python3.12 -m venv .venv        # match Python to your MATLAB-supported version